Aimen-prog/miel-abeilles/README.md

 The stability after 15 generations with classic crossover may imply that this crossover strategy is effective in converging the population to a consistent solution.
 => The classic crossover strategy has facilitated the convergence of the population to a locally optimal solution.

-However, fine-tuning and experimenting with a combination of other strategies might help leading to improved performance making the plateau lower making the bees reach less fitness score.
-This way we can see a better path pattern of the best bee taking the shorter path
+However, fine-tuning and experimenting with a combination of other strategies might help by leading to an improved performance making the plateau lower and the bees with a less fitness score than the observed one: This way we may see a better path pattern for the best bee (more intelligent path pattern).

 # Author